 Where to lock the bike to?

 You must know about the space where the theft is frequent.
-The most authentic sources to provide you with the ground reality are the police station, the bike store, and the garage nearby your house or office.
+The most authentic sources to provide you with the ground reality are the police station, the bike store, and the garage near your house or office.

 To your utter amusement, you will find the crowded, well-lit areas to be the most theft-prone areas.
 The teeming crowd of pedestrians or the floodlighted zones most often fails to deter the thief.
 Because the thieves are expert professionals to saw through a lock remaining unnoticed in a gathering.
 And practically thinking, nobody in the crowd has any reason to be careful enough to spot a thief snipping your lock cable.
 Still locking your bike in the Main Street or in the well-lit areas with foot traffic is advisable.
 That said, avoid parking your bike: